Ovyl/tabouli/README.md

 ![Screenshot](/imgs/tabouli-main.png)

 ## Installation
-We use `asdf` to manage golang installtions.
+We use `asdf` to manage golang installations.
 Here how to install golang using `asdf`, feel free to use whatever method you like.
-Enabgle golang plugin:
+Enable golang plugin:
 `asdf plugin-add golang https://github.com/kennyp/asdf-golang.git`
 Install latest:
 `asdf install golang latest`